 Those Reebok Princess sneakers are made in China and the transport cost to the USA and Australia would be much the same.
 So how can shoe stores in the USA sell them for less than half the price of shoe stores in Australia?
 There is only one explanation and that is, Australian shoe distributors are gouging the customer.

-A very close friend of mine who is a professional entertainer used to buy good guitar strings for around $12 to $15 per set from local music stores.
-Then he discovered a US on-line store where he could purchase top-quality guitar strings for US $2.74 in quantities of 12 packets or more.
-The freight was negligible and with the Australian dollar being higher than the US dollar at the time, those strings landed in that guitarist's hands for less than $3 per set.
+I am a professional guitarist and I used to buy good guitar strings for around $12 to $15 per set from local music stores.
+Then I discovered a US on-line store where I could purchase top-quality guitar strings for US $2.74 in quantities of 12 packets or more.
+The freight was negligible and with the Australian dollar being higher than the US dollar at the time, those strings landed in that my hands for less than $3 per set.

 Many local retailers, including Harvey Norman and Coles, have pushed for GST to be applied to goods purchased from overseas on-line stores.
 They claimed that they could not compete against overseas sellers when Australian merchants were forced to apply GST to local sales.
 However, although GST-free purchases might place local retailers at a small disadvantage, that is only a small factor in the reason why they are losing sales to the on-line stores.